 Footplate adjustment options are sometimes too high or too low

 This chair has wooden legs and a stable plastic seatback with removable colorful seat covers.
-It weighs about 13lbs and includes a five-point safety harness.
+It weighs about 13 lbs and includes a five-point safety harness.
 It features a smaller, four-position adjustable footrest, which works well for an older or taller infant and toddler but is often not high enough for many young infants.
 With a blanket roll for additional support along baby’s back, baby may be able to sit forward enough in the chair to allow the knees to bend adequately.
-The footplate is the right size for a lasagna or spaghetti box to sit on top and raise the height of the footplate until baby is able to reach it independently.
-The seat is completely upright, and slightly higher profile than the Stokke and Nomi chairs.
-Once turned into a toddler chair, the seat is very low profile, and looks more like a stool, which can hold up to 55lbs.
-The tray is removable, and the chair easily pulls up to the family table.
+The footplate is the right size for a pasta box to sit on top and raise the height of the footplate until baby can reach it independently.
+The seat is completely upright and slightly higher profile than the Stokke and Nomi chairs.
+Once turned into a toddler chair, the seat is very low profile and looks more like a stool, which can hold up to 55 lbs.
+The tray is removable, and the chair easily pulls to the family table.

 Easy to wipe down